 Employers May Choose to Accrue or Grant Leave

-Employees shall either accrue a minimum of one hour of sick leave for every thirty hours worked or an employer may grant at least 64 hours of sick leave on January 1 of each year.
+Employees shall either accrue a minimum of one (1) hour of sick leave for every thirty (30) hours worked or an employer may grant at least 64 hours of sick leave on January 1 of each year (although adjustments may need to be made to the balances of full-time employees on a quarterly basis to ensure that they receive at least 1 hour for every 30 hours worked).
 Employees must be provided with and be able to use at least 64 hours of leave during a 12-month period unless the employer chooses higher accrual rates or chooses to grant more than 64 hours.
 If granting leave at the start of the year, employers may give a pro rata portion to employees beginning employment after January 1.
 An employer may choose the 12-month period in which paid sick leave may be used such as the calendar year, fiscal year, or rolling 12-month period measured forward from when an employee first requests leave.

 Leave May be Requested and Used for Absences Due to: